shobrook/redshift/README.md

 ## Features

-Redshift is an extension of Python's native debugger, [pdb.](https://docs.python.org/3/library/pdb.html) It supports all of pdb's commands, and introduces a few new commands:
+Redshift is an extension of Python's native debugger, [pdb](https://docs.python.org/3/library/pdb.html).
+It can do everything pdb does, with the addition of a few new commands:

 _`ask PROMPT`_